The biggest resume mistake:

 What does “tailoring” your resume mean?

-- Listing experience and skills relevant to the job ad.
+- Limiting information relevant to the job ad.

-- Including details that will make you a prime candidate for the position.
+- Emphasizing achievements, skills, and experience that make you a prime candidate for the position.

 - Using specific keywords used by the prospective employer.

 - Know the keywords from the job description in the ad.